Strick Shofner

-Frank Strickland Shofner (July 23, 1919 – October 10, 1998) was a third baseman in Major League Baseball.
+Frank Strickland Shofner (July 23, 1919 – October 10, 1998) was an American third baseman in Major League Baseball.
 Listed at 5' 10.5", 187 lb.; he batted left-handed and threw right-handed.

 A native of Crawford, Texas, Shofner played briefly for the Boston Red Sox during the 1947 season.
 In five games, he was a .154 hitter (2-for-13) with one run and one triple without home runs or RBI.

 At the end of the season, Shofner was sent by Boston along with pitcher Tommy Fine to Triple-A San Francisco Seals in exchange for utility player Neill Sheridan.

-Shofner died in his hometown of Crawford, Texas, at the age of 79.
+Shofner died in Waco, Texas, at the age of 79.